• Skip to primary navigation

 1. Turn the oven up to 350° F.

 2. In a medium sized bowl, whisk together the sweetened condensed milk and the egg yolks until smooth.
-Add the fresh squeezed grapefruit juice, the lime juice and the tequila and continue whisking until completely smooth.
+Add the fresh squeezed grapefruit juice, the juice of the lime and the tequila.
+Whisk until completely smooth.

 4. Bake for 15-ish minutes until the filling is set and doesn't jiggle when you shake it.